$298.29 Million in Sales Expected for FNB Co. (FNB) This Quarter

-The company also recently disclosed a quarterly dividend, which was paid on Thursday, March 15th.
-Stockholders of record on Monday, March 5th were given a $0.12 dividend.
-The ex-dividend date was Friday, March 2nd.
-This represents a $0.48 dividend on an annualized basis and a dividend yield of 3.65%.
-FNB’s dividend payout ratio (DPR) is currently 51.61%.

-COPYRIGHT VIOLATION NOTICE: This article was published by Macon Daily and is owned by of Macon Daily.
-If you are reading this article on another website, it was stolen and reposted in violation of international trademark and copyright laws.
-The correct version of this article can be accessed at https://macondaily.com/2018/04/03/298-29-million-in-sales-expected-for-fnb-co-fnb-this-quarter.html.
+ILLEGAL ACTIVITY WARNING: “$298.29 Million in Sales Expected for FNB Co.
+(FNB) This Quarter” was first reported by Macon Daily and is owned by of Macon Daily.
+If you are reading this report on another publication, it was stolen and reposted in violation of US and international copyright & trademark laws.
+The original version of this report can be viewed at https://macondaily.com/2018/04/07/298-29-million-in-sales-expected-for-fnb-co-fnb-this-quarter-updated-updated.html.

 F.N.B.
 Corporation, a financial holding company, provides a range of financial services primarily to consumers, corporations, governments, and small- to medium-sized businesses.
 The company operates through four segments: Community Banking, Wealth Management, Insurance, and Consumer Finance.
 It offers commercial banking solutions, including corporate and small business banking, investment real estate financing, business credit, capital market, and lease financing services.